 Wine

 Many people claim to feel the effects of wine more quickly than other types of alcohol.
 Wine can contain 5.5%-20% ABV.
 Most wines have 11%-13% ABV, which makes wine stronger than the same amount of beer.
-However, serving sizes compensate for the ABV difference between wine and beer, as a glass of wine is usually five ounces.
+However, serving sizes compensate for the ABV difference between wine and beer, as a glass of wine is usually 5 ounces.

 Mixed Drinks